Live EventThe Unnamed Show With Dave Portnoy, Kirk Minihane, Ryan Whitney - Episode 38Watch Now

 My youngest son and his wife started looking for a house several months before they married in August 2023.
 They didn't have a realtor initially, and most of their searches were done online.
 That's when they got in the habit of texting my wife and me listings they were interested in, and some looked good.
 But after seeing the prices, my wife and I couldn’t believe how much the real estate market had changed since we bought our house in ‘87.
 Back then, banks required home inspections, and if the house had a septic system, a Title Five inspection.

-In today’s market, realtors advise buyers to waive the Home and Title 5 inspections if they’re serious about becoming homeowners.
-They're no longer required, and sellers don't want the hassle of negotiations.
+In today’s market, realtors advise buyers to waive the home inspection if they’re serious about becoming homeowners.
+It's no longer required, and sellers don't want the hassle of negotiations.
 They give specific viewing times, and there's a deadline for bids.
 It's a total seller's market.

 As a result, buyers are forced to take incredible risks to buy a house.
 I couldn’t believe it.
 I’m a tradesman, and my opinion of realtors has always been that they're greedy know-nothings who play both sides against the middle.
 I've never trusted them.